davidgasquez/handbook/content/communications.md

 - No matter how correct you are, you won't get anywhere by making the other person feel stupid.
 Not being annoying is more important than being smart.
 Aim to make friends.
 [Friends are better than money.
 Almost anything money can do, friends can do better.
 In so many ways a friend with a boat is better than owning a boat](https://kk.org/thetechnium/68-bits-of-unsolicited-advice/).
 - Ask for help instead of demanding it.
 - Favor interrogative-led questions over leading questions.
 A leading question attempts to get the listener to agree or disagree with a premise you feed to them.
 An interrogative-led question often begins with the words: who; where; what; when; why.
 "Did you like the movie?" vs "What did you think about the movie?".
+- Make [interesting questions](https://docs.google.com/document/d/1K_iFxFt9lh1i0mxKRIhOSd2e8X1LNvxnihbChKXhyOc/mobilebasic) to know people better.

 ## Writing

 - Try to use the active voice whenever possible.
 - Keep in mind your style:
   - **Be concise**.
 Understand the topic you're writing about.
 Use simple words and sentences.
 Put the most important things first.
+Never use a long word when a short one will do.
   - **Be Useful**.
 Before you start writing, ask yourself: What purpose does this serve?
 Who is going to read it?
 What do they need to know?
   - **Be specific**.
 Avoid vague language.
 Cut the fluff.
 Delete unnecessary words.
 Say what you mean.
   - **Be consistent**.